Volkswagen ID.3 (2020)

 Purchase, Tax & Grants

-The Volkswagen ID.3 is eligible for the OZEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and £0 London Congestion Charge.
+The Volkswagen ID.3 is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle warranty||6 years / 100,000 miles|

 * On-the-road price including Plug-in Grant, if applicable.

 |Benefit in Kind (BiK) tax year||BiK tax rate||Annual BiK value|

 |For cars registered after 6 April 2020|

 * For further information including how to calculate personal BiK liabilities, please visit our Electric Car Tax guide.